dotnet/msbuild/documentation/high-level-introduction.md

   - These are user provided files describing the files, references, and settings for the build in question.
   - These tend to contain many Reference items and additions to the Compile and None item group
   - These tend to include one single project specific “target” file that include the rest of the files needed to define the entire build.

+Examples:

+`<Import Project="$(MSBuildBinPath)\Microsoft.CSharp.targets" />`
 `<Import Project="$(MSBuildExtensionsPath)\Xamarin\Mac\Xamarin.Mac.CSharp.targets" />`

-  - Solution files (sln) just combine one or more projects for editing and building.
-The project file is main level of build knowledge.
+  - Solution files (sln) combine one or more projects for editing and building.
+They contain some build dependency and configurations information, but project files are main level of build knowledge.
 - Target Files (.targets)
   - These files are generally provided by the SDKs
   - These files generally describe a set of steps (targets) which need to be executed to process the build